NLN Test Policy and Procedures

 Test proctors must also focus on ensuring the security of test booklets as they oversee examinees during a testing session.
-Should an examinee take a break during a test or exit the test room for any reason, test booklets, answer sheets, and scrap paper must always be held by the proctor until the examinee returns.
+If an examinee takes a break during a test or leaves the test room for any reason, test booklets, answer sheets, and scrap paper must always be held by the proctor until the examinee returns.
 Examinees may not take testing materials out of the secure test setting for any reason.

 All testing materials remain the property of the NLN and must be returned unless otherwise stated.
 Be sure to follow directions and procedures outlined in the Order Process and Test Policy notice that accompany your exams.

 Thank you for taking the time to read through NLN test policy and procedures on test security.
 Customers' continued cooperation and assistance in helping to safeguard exam security is crucial for continued usefulness of NLN assessment tools and helps to ensure the highest quality of testing content.